kevinmartintech/sp_Develop/docs/findings/SQLCodeDevelopment.md

 `SET NOCOUNT OFF;` can be helpful when debugging your queries in displaying the number of rows impacted when performing INSERTs, UPDATEs and DELETEs.

+Also turn on `XACT_ABORT` so if it ever becomes part of a larger transactional import flow.

 ```sql
 CREATE OR ALTER PROCEDURE dbo.PersonInsert
     @PersonId int